aidyw/bosto-2g-linux-kernel-module/README.md

 * Keys: produce numbers like a numeric keypad
 * Scroll wheels: produce 'a', 'b', 'c', 'd' like a keyboard
 * Removed fuzz factor from driver when reporting absolute position x & y.
 This is not a joystick and we should have negligable jitter on the reported position.
-* Added delay before pressure reports when tool is presented for the first time.
+* ~~Added delay before pressure reports when tool is presented for the first time.~~
-	This prevents abberations being drawn as the pen position initially settles.
-It is configurable and defaults to 230mS.
+* Added conditional for origin 0,0, and don't report.
+This prevents lines drawn to the absolute origin when pen first in or when stylus button presses during contact.
+We loose one pixel.
+I'm not loosing any sleep.

 **Tested programs**